MPAS-Dev/compass/docs/ocean.rst

 Setting config options for ocean test cases
 -------------------------------------------

-This documentation is similar to :ref:`setup_testcase`, with some details that are specific to the ``ocean`` core.
+This documentation is similar to :ref:`setup_overview`, with some details that are specific to the ``ocean`` core.
 If you are new to MPAS-Ocean, it is easiest to `download a prepared test case <https://mpas-dev.github.io/ocean/release_6.0/release_6.0.html>`_.